matteoamorth/licence-plate-gate/README.md

 - **Lightweight Server**: Collects data and publishes results.
 - **Actuator Device**: Performs actions based on the results published by the server.

-These components can be implemented on a **single device** (stand-alone configuration - local) or distributed across **multiple devices** (connected - online).
+These components can be implemented on a **single device** (stand-alone configuration) or distributed across **multiple devices** (connected).

-In other words, the system is designed to operate either in a stand-alone configuration or in a connected, online setup.
+In other words, the system is designed to operate either in a stand-alone configuration or in a collaborative setup.

 ## 🔄 Logic Flow